aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-headers-and-footers/_index.md

 url: /net/working-with-headers-and-footers/
 ---

 Aspose.Words allows users to work with headers and footers in a document.
-In this article, we will consider several options for working with headers and footers as an example.
+A header is text that is placed at the top of a page, and a footer is text at the bottom of a page.
+Typically, these areas are used to insert information that should be repeated on all or some pages of the document, such as page numbers, creation date , company information, and so on.

-## How to Create Headers or Footers using DocumentBuilder {#create-headers-or-footers-using-documentbuilder}
+## Create Headers or Footers using DocumentBuilder

-When creating headers and footers, special attention is paid to the following issues:

-- How to specify header/footer type.
-- How to instruct the document to display different headers/footers for the first page and for odd/even pages.
+If you want to add a document header or footer programmatically, the easiest way is to use the [DocumentBuilder](https://reference.aspose.com/words/net/aspose.words/documentbuilder/) class to do it.

+The following code example shows how to add a header into a document:

+EXAMPLE

+## Specify Header or Footer Options

+When you add a header or footer to a document, you can set some advanced properties.
+Aspose.Words provides users with the [HeaderFooter](https://reference.aspose.com/words/net/aspose.words/headerfooter/) and [HeaderFooterCollection](https://reference.aspose.com/words/net/aspose.words/headerfootercollection/) classes, as well as [HeaderFooterType](https://reference.aspose.com/words/net/aspose.words/headerfootertype/) enumeration that give you more control over the header and footer customization process.

+### Specify Header or Footer Type

+### Specify Whether to Display Different Headers or Footers for the First Page

+### Specify Whether to Display Different Headers or Footers for Odd or Even Pages

-- How to insert an absolutely positioned image into the header.
+### Insert an Absolutely Positioned Image into the Header

-- How to set font and paragraph properties for the header/footer text.
-- How to insert page numbers into the header/footer.
-- How to use a table to make one part of the header/footer text align to the left edge and the other to the right edge.
-- How to control whether headers/footers of a subsequent section of the document use headers/footers defined in the previous section.
-- How to ensure proper header/footer appearance when using different page orientation and size for subsequent sections.
+### Set Font and Paragraph Properties for Header or Footer Text

+### Insert Page Numbers into the Header or Footer

+### Align One Header or Footer Part to the Left and the Other Part to the Right

+### Use Headers or Footers Defined in the Previous Section

+### Ensure Header or Footer appearance when Using Different Page Orientations and Page Size

 The following code example shows how to create headers and footers using DocumentBuilder: